AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetVotesAmount

-Get the total number of vote token (not counting those that have been withdrawn).
+Gets the total number of vote token (not counting those that have been withdrawn).

 ```Protobuf
 rpc GetVotesAmount (google.protobuf.Empty) returns (aelf.SInt64Value) {}